-Nintendo distributed official screening copies of the Super Mario Galaxy Movie to global critics on March 31, 2026, triggering a wave of polarized reviews.
+Nintendo distributed official screening copies of the Super Mario Galaxy Movie to global critics triggering a wave of polarized reviews.
 Early responses characterize the film as a rapid sequel that prioritizes visual fan service over narrative substance.
-While the 2023 predecessor garnered huge box office success, this iteration faces scrutiny for its frantic pacing and reliance on internal gaming references.
+On March 31, 2026, the film’s Easter eggs had become a dividing line between fans and critics.
+While the 2023 predecessor garnered large box office success, this iteration faces scrutiny for its frantic pacing and reliance on internal gaming references.

 Variety described the project as a threadbare adventure that feels more like a collection of video-game Easter eggs than a cohesive story.